How We Handle ChargeBacks

 Refunds and Charge-backs are an almost inevitable part of accepting payments online.
 Both arise due to a number of reasons including but not limited to: successful charge but value/service not given, the cardholder does not recognize the charge on their bank statement, fraudulent transaction, etc. However, it is your ultimate responsibility to ensure that you take appropriate actions to prevent or respond to them.

 The Refunds and Charge-backs menu now provides a medium for collaborating between You and Flutterwave.
 We recommend you respond within the Dashboard.

 This document guides you through the collaboration process; step-by-step.

 What are charge-backs?

 Charge-backs are used by customers to dispute transactions and secure a refund for their purchase.
-Basically, a charge-back voids a card transaction, withdraws funds that were previously deposited into the merchant’s account, and credits it to the consumer.
+Basically, charge-back voids a card transaction withdraws funds that were previously deposited into the merchant’s account and credits it to the consumer.
 Charge-backs are different from refunds.
 For a refund, the consumer contacts the business for a refund while for charge-backs, the customer asks the bank/processor to forcibly remove funds from the business’s account back to them.

 How Flutterwave handles Charge-backs

 The process for a charge-back is as outlined below:

 - The customers’ Issuing bank initiates a charge-back request through Flutterwave’s Acquiring Bank.

 - The acquiring Bank debits the charge-back value from Flutterwave’s account.